Group Size

 Summit Lobuche and descend to Thukla

-The summit allows enticing views of Everest, Lhotse, Nuptse, Cholatse, Ama Dablam, Pumori and other mountains in the Everest region.
-After spending some quality time in the summit, we will lower down to Lobuche High Camp for lunch and then towards Thugla for overnight.
+After another 3 hours of mixed climbing on a fixed rope on an average 45-degree incline, we reached the summit of Lobuche East (6119m/20,075ft).
+The summit offers enticing views of Everest, Lhotse, Nuptse, Cholatse, Ama Dablam, Pumori, and other mountains in the Everest region.
+After spending some quality time at the summit, we will go down to Lobuche High Camp for lunch and then towards Thugla overnight.

 Meals: